Cash wire prices shown. Prices may be higher if other payment methods are selected.

 In 2014, Rolex revamped the Cellini collection to be more aligned with classical watchmaking design codes and traditional decorative techniques.
 The current-production Cellini collection includes Time, Date, Dual Time, and Moonphase models.
 Regardless of model or complications, all current- production Rolex Cellini watches feature round cases constructed from 18k gold, and are fitted with leather straps.

-The current 2023 retail prices for the Rolex Cellini watch starts at $26,750 and increases from there with additional complications.
-Retail prices are identical for 18k white gold and Everose models with the same features, but prices increase incrementally for the date-displaying, dual-time, and moonphase models.
+The current 2023 prices for the Rolex Cellini watch can vary based on the model, complications, and precious metals used.
+Prices are similar for 18k white gold and Everose models with the same features, but prices increase incrementally for the date-displaying, dual-time, and moonphase models.